 By the eighteenth century, Lada assumed the role of a mother goddess, with Lado (Dido or Dida) as her son or consort.
 Boris Rybakov proposed that Lada, spring goddess, was a Slavic version of the Greek Leto.
 David Leeming writes that Lada, like Iarilo, is a dying-and-rising deity.
 Serbs call her ‘Fiery Mary’, and consider her the sister of Elijah the Thunderer, that is the Slavic thunder god Perun.

-Now, all of these concepts clearly relate to Virgo constellation.
+Now, all of these concepts clearly relate to the Virgo constellation.
 Virgo is a goddess of beauty, a mother goddess.
-She holds the shaft of grain in her hands, as the rising of Virgo constellation marked the harvest season.”Dying and rising” obviously relates to the constellation’s appearance on the night sky.
+She holds the shaft of grain in her hands, as the rising of the Virgo constellation marked the harvest season.”Dying and rising” obviously relates to the constellation’s appearance on the night sky.
 Virgo’s counterpart in Christianity is the Virgin Mary.
 And just like Virgin Mary conceived by the holy spirit, the Greek Leto had conceived by Zeus, in the form of a swan.

 The etymological similarities between Slavic Lada and Ancient Greek Leto are obvious, and we need to ask ourselves how could they happen.

-The constellation Virgo lies directly opposite to those of Orion and Taurus.
+The constellation Virgo lies directly opposite to Orion and Taurus.
 When the Sun is in Taurus, Virgo dominates the night sky, when the Sun is in Virgo, the opposite happens.
 This is why Serbs saw Virgo as the sister of Perun (Orion).
 This is also why Lada is sometimes seen as the spring goddess, although her season is actually the autumn harvest.

 But there is more: